SummaryRead the full fact sheet

-- Prepare easy meals – one-pot meals (such as soups, risottos, stews, curries and casseroles) save on washing up.
+- prepare one-pot meals – one-pot meals such as soups, risottos, stews, curries and casseroles save on washing up

-- Don’t throw out leftovers – store them appropriately (such as refrigerated or frozen) for a quick meal the next day.
+- don’t throw out leftovers – store them appropriately (such as refrigerating or freezing) for a quick meal the next day.
 Or reinvent the leftovers in a creative way; for example, pasta sauce can make a tasty jaffle filling.

 Some people who live alone don’t like to cook for themselves.
 Different ways to motivate yourself include:

 - Invite people over for dinner more often.

 - Offer to go round to a friend’s house to cook for them one night (hopefully, they will then return the favour one night for you).